Many or all companies we feature compensate us. Compensation and editorial

 Why we picked it

 Current allows users to get multiple advances in a single pay period, with a maximum funding amount of $500.
-Once you qualify with Current, you can request a cash advance and agree to pay the instant fee.
+Once you qualify with Current, you can request cash and agree to pay the expedited transfer fee.
 You’ll pay back what you owe by your next paycheck.

-After signing up for a Current checking account, you can see whether you qualify for a cash advance.
-If so, you can request one and choose to make a standard or instant transfer.
+After signing up for a Current checking account, you can see whether you qualify for an advance.
+If so, you can request one and choose to make a standard or expedited transfer.
 You’ll be notified of the fee beforehand.

 • Multiple advances in a pay period